-CTE S Standards s and Benchmarks FS-LA FS-MATH NGSSS-Sci 18.04 I ndicate ways to identify and prevent fire setter development.
-Describe the role of a Firefighter I in enforcing fire and life safety codes.
-9.0 Demons strate the following JPR'sThe student will be able to r I Don and doff personal protective clothing and prepare for reuse, noist tools and equipment using ropes and the correct know, and ocate information in department documents and standard or code materials.
-Dperate fire department communications equipment, relay nformation, and record information.
-19.03 (Operate fire station telephone and intercom equipment.
-Operate radio equipment and discriminate between routine and emergency traffic.
-19.05 F Following AHJ procedures, initiate an emergency call for assistance and demonstrate the ability to use other methods of emergency calls for assistance under vision obscured conditions. a P a Given SCBA and other personal protective equipment, correctly don and wear SCBA, control breathing techniques, enact emergency procedures when the SCBA fails, recognize low-air warnings, assure respiratory protection is not compromised and hazardous areas are exited prior to air depletion.
-19.07 (a Given an apparatus, respond to an emergency scene wearing appropriate PPE, mounting and dismounting appropriately, assuring seat belts are used and other PPE is correctly used.
-19.08 (r v a Given PPE, traffic control and scene devices, structure fire and roadway emergency scenes, traffic hazards and downed electrical wires, establish and operate in work areas following an assignment and SOPS so that PPE is property worn, protected work areas are established and the fire fighter performs assigned tasks only in established, protected work areas. ι Given an assignment, PPE, and tools force entry into a structure using tools as designed, removing the barrier, and assuring the opening is in a safe condition and ready for entry.
-19.10 (s Given vision-obscured conditions, exit a hazardous area so that a safe haven is found before exhausting the air supply, assuring others are not endangered, and team integrity is maintained.
-19.11 (Given various ladders, an assignment and team members as needed, set up ground ladders assessing hazards, stabilizing the
+CTE S Standards and Benchmarks FS-LA FS-MATH NGSSS-Sci 18.04 Indicate ways to identify and prevent fire setter development 18.05 Describe the role of a Firefighter I in enforcing fire and life sa codes. afety 9.0 Demonstrate the following JPR'sThe student will be able to 19.01 Don and doff personal protective clothing and prepare for re hoist tools and equipment using ropes and the correct know, locate information in department documents and standard or materials. and 19.02 Operate fire department communications equipment, relay information, and record information.
+19.03 Operate fire station telephone and intercom equipment.
+19.04 Operate radio equipment and discriminate between routine a emergency traffic. and 19.05 Following AHJ procedures, initiate an emergency call for ass and demonstrate the ability to use other methods of emerge calls for assistance under vision obscured conditions.
+19.06 Given SCBA and other personal protective equipment, corre and wear SCBA, control breathing techniques, enact emerge procedures when the SCBA fails, recognize low-air warnings assure respiratory protection is not compromised and hazard areas are exited prior to air depletion. ency S, 19.07 Given an apparatus, respond to an emergency scene wearir appropriate PPE, mounting and dismounting appropriately, a seat belts are used and other PPE is correctly used.
+19.08 Given PPE, traffic control and scene devices, structure fire a roadway emergency scenes, traffic hazards and downed ele wires, establish and operate in work areas following an assig and SOPS so that PPE is property worn, protected work are established and the fire fighter performs assigned tasks only established, protected work areas. ctrical gnment as are 19.09 Given an assignment, PPE, and tools force entry into a struct using tools as designed, removing the barrier, and assuring opening is in a safe condition and ready for entry. - 19.10 Given vision-obscured conditions, exit a hazardous area so safe haven is found before exhausting the air supply, assurin others are not endangered, and team integrity is maintained ng 19.11 Given various ladders, an assignment and team members a needed, set up ground ladders assessing hazards, stabilizin S